AnonymEr1234/AnonymEr1234.github.io/docs/_posts/2025-05-19-welcome-to-jekyll.md

 - **Suggests** diff transformer scales well with increases in the number of parameters and training tokens
 - **Same performance with noticeably less parameters and training tokens**
-- 6.8 B parameter diff transformer has similar performance to 11B parameters traditional transformer
+- 6.8 B parameter diff transformer has similar performance to 11B parameters traditional transformer.
+This could be pariculary important for locally hosted LLMs.
+Because a lot people(gamers, etc.) still have GPUs with 8 GB VRAM.
+These people could now run a much more powerful LLM than before.
+This can also enable private users to provide the model with longer contexts, where the model would usually run out of VRAM.
 ![Description](/graphics/parascale.jpg)
 - Diff Transformer trained with 160B tokens has comparable performance to traditional transformer trained with 251B tokens
 ![Description](/graphics/trainingscale.jpg)